top of page

 But it turns out that Citroën made a critical manufacturing error with the tubing for the Leak Finders!
 It looks like they inadvertently reversed the tubing such that the pressure intended for the front brakes actually went to the rear brakes and vice-versa.
 This clearly represents a safety hazard since it could result in the rear brakes actuating first!

 Citroën had no choice other than to initiate a recall campaign.
 For some reason, this error wasn't immediately discovered, so the recall notice applies to all North American DS's manufactured between April 1971 and October 1971.
+Issue #187 of California's Citroën Car Club (CCC) from September, 1972 states that the tubing error on the brake valve was a mistake made by a sub-contractor in Yugoslavia.

 The recall notice provided troubleshooting steps to verify if a car was affected and if it was, then the tubing assembly on the brake pedal unit needed to be replaced with a corrected tube assembly.
 (Removing the brake valve with the engine in the car is a miserable job!
 Especially on a Citromatic.)